 - 3.6 The Designated Safeguarding Lead is a senior member of staff, from the leadership team who takes lead responsibility for safeguarding and child protection within our school.
-The DSL will carry out their role in accordance with the responsibilities outlined in Annex B of 'Keeping Children Safe in Education' DfE (2016); - 3.7The DSL will provide advice and support to other staff on child welfare and child protection matters.
-Any concern for a child's safety or welfare will be recorded in writing (or on CPOMS) and given to the DSL. - 3.8 During term time the designated safeguarding lead and or a deputy will always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns.
-If in exceptional circumstances, a DSL is not available on the school site in person, we will ensure that they are available via telephone and any other relevant media. - 3.
-9 The School will attend child protection conferences and core group meetings.
-Through appropriate training, knowledge and experience our DSL will liaise with Children's Services and other agencies where necessary, and make referrals of suspected abuse to Children's Services, take part in strategy discussions and other interagency meetings and contribute to the assessment of children. - 3.10 The DSL will maintain written records and child protection files ensuring that they are kept confidential and stored securely. - 3.11 The DSL is responsible for ensuring that all staff members and volunteers are aware of our policy and the procedure they need to follow.
+The DSL will carry out their role in accordance with the responsibilities outlined in Annex B of 'Keeping Children Safe in Education' DfE (2019); - 3.7 The DSL will provide advice and support to other staff on child welfare and child protection matters.
+Any concern for a child's safety or welfare will be recorded on CPOMS or in writing and given to the DSL. - 3.8 During term time the Designated Safeguarding Lead and or a deputy will always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns.
+If in exceptional circumstances, a DSL is not available on the school site in person, we will ensure that they are available via telephone and any other relevant media. - 3.9 The School will attend child protection conferences and core group meetings.
+Through appropriate training, knowledge and experience our DSL will liaise with Children's Services and other agencies where necessary, and make referrals of suspected abuse to Children's Services, take part in strategy discussions and other interagency meetings and contribute to the assessment of children. - 3.10 The DSL will maintain written records and child protection files ensuring that they are kept confidential and stored securely. - 3.11 The DSL is responsible for ensuring that all staff members and volunteers are aware of our policy and the procedures they need to follow.
 They will ensure that all staff, volunteers and regular visitors have received appropriate child protection information during induction.

-4. TRAINING & INDUCTION
+SECTION 4.
+TRAINING & INDUCTION

 4.1 When new staff join our school they will be informed of the safeguarding arrangements in place.

-They will be given a copy of our school's safeguarding policy along with the staff code of conduct, Part one of 'Keeping Children Safe in Education' DfE (2016); and informed who our Designated Safeguarding Lead (DSL) and Deputy DSLs are.
+They will be provided with:

+- 1. Safeguarding / Child Protection Policy - 2.
+Behaviour Policy - 3.
+Staff Code of Conduct / Staff Behaviour Policy including whistleblowing procedures - 4.
+Part One and Annex A of 'Keeping Children Safe in Education' DfE (2019); - 5.
+Safeguarding responses to children who go missing from education - 6.
+Role of the Designated Safeguarding Lead (including the identity of the DSL and any deputies).

 All staff are expected to read these key documents and fully understand their responsibility.
-They will also be provided with the school's recording procedures.
+They will also be provided with information about the school's recording procedures.